Loading Multiple Assets

 Description

-All Three.js loaders at some point in their hierarchy, extend from the THREE.Loader base class.
+All Three.js loaders extend from the THREE.Loader base class.

 The THREE.Loader